Greg Pavlik

 Musk Ox

 Musk Ox is a fantastic instrumental chamber folk project from up in Canada.
-I recently stumbled on these guys and their guitarist Nathanael Larochette from some collaborations he did with the (now defunct, but often fantastic) Oregon-based post metal/neofolk band Agalloch.
+I recently stumbled on these guys and their guitarist Nathanael Larochette from some collaborations he did with the (now defunct, but often brilliant) Oregon-based post metal/neofolk band Agalloch.
 Here's a neat documentary on the making of their album Woodfall.

 Another cool project is the acoustic spin off that Nathanael did from the last Agalloch album.